destination-earth/DestinE_ESA_GFTS/docs/system/gfts_github_actions.md

-# Software Verification and Validation
+# GFTS Verification and Validation

 This section describes the Software Verification and Validation approach for the Global Fish Tracking System (GFTS) use case for the DestinE Platform.